PatrickJYKang/patrickjykang/scanner.md

 ### Moving the stepper

 The stepper interfaces with the arduino via a [CNC Shield from Makerstore](https://www.makerstore.com.au/wp-content/uploads/filebase/publications/CNC-Shield-Guide-v1.0.pdf) and a [A4988 Stepper Driver](https://makerstore.cc/product/stepper-motor-driver-a4988/).
+These were connected in a standard manner with 1/16 microstepping configured.

 ### Mechanical connection